© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Section extending 1125m SW to Gilfach Wood is a scheduled monument protected by Cadw under reference RD020.
 View the official record →

-Offa's Dyke is a linear earthwork of early medieval date, traditionally attributed to King Offa of Mercia in the late eighth century, constructed as a frontier demarcation between the kingdom of Mercia and the Welsh principalities to the west.
+Offa's Dyke is a linear earthwork constructed during the late eighth century under the reign of King Offa of Mercia to establish and demarcate the border between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD020.

 Offa's Dyke: Section extending 1125m SW to Gilfach Wood dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Section extending 1125m SW to Gilfach Wood is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD020.